Azure/aks-engine/docs/topics/gpu.md

 [...]
 ```

 If `nvidia.com/gpu` is `0` and you just created the cluster, you might have to wait a little bit.
 The driver installation can add a few minutes to the cluster deployment time compared to non-GPU agent pool scenarios, and the node might join the cluster before the installation is completed.
-After a few minute the node should restart, and report the correct number of GPUs.
+After a few minutes the node should restart, and report the correct number of GPUs.

 ## Running a GPU-enabled container